DaAlbrecht/thesis-TEKO/content/Implementation.typ

 function shown in @heading_is_within_timeframe.
 #linebreak()

-Additionally in each iteration the offset is checked if it is the last message, to determine if the loop should be exited.
+Additionally, in each iteration the offset is checked if it is the last message, to determine if the loop should be exited.
 #sourcecode(numbering: none)[```rs
 if *offset >= i64::try_from(message_count - 1)?{